 The role of Healthcare Ready is to mitigate this preventable harm to our most vulnerable communities by building resilience and strengthening knowledge and empowerment where it is most needed.
 A large part of that work is empowering communities with information—combating myths and misinformation by providing the resources residents need to make informed, positive decisions about their health and well-being—particularly during this pandemic.

-This page provides those resources, and also provides important data to give context around how communities around the country are faring during the pandemic.
+This page provides those resources and important data to give context around how communities around the country are faring during the pandemic.

-This infographic shows a few likely causes of the disparate impact of the COVID-19 pandemic on Black and Latinx communities.
+This infographic illustrates the disparate impact of the COVID-19 pandemic on Black and Latinx communities.
 Black and Latinx people are testing positive and dying at higher rates from coronavirus.
-This pandemic is made worse by existing health and socioeconomic inequities, and in turn, it is worsening those disparities in Black and Latinx communities.
+Existing health and socioeconomic inequities have made the pandemic worse, and in turn, it is worsening those disparities in Black and Latinx communities.